 For more information: email@example.com

-For all staff whose work can be done from home, remote working is strongly encouraged, insofar as the continuity of service of our university is not affected.
-Remote meetings should be by far the preferred option.
+For all staff whose work can be done from home, remote working is encouraged, insofar as the continuity of service of our university is not affected.
+Remote meetings should be the preferred option.

 - IUT ORSAY : firstname.lastname@example.org